dilsonlira/easierlog/README.md

 3
 Hello World
 ```

+## Basic usage
-By using easierlog, the script would become:
+By using easierlog, the previous script would become:

 ```python
  1  # script2.py